The Road to £1 Million – The SuperOps SuperSummit

 He proposed that the main purpose of your MSP is to raise the highest level of net profit, while providing the best level of service to your clients.

-He referenced a book by Bronnie Ware called the Top Five Regrets of the Dying: A Life Transformed by the Dearly Departing
+He referenced a book by Bronnie Ware called the [amazon link =B07KNRLY1L]

 Within this book are real statements that the author heard during her time as a carer for the terminally ill.